Freezing lemon juice means a ready source of vitamin-C and limonin at hand to liven up your food; it will greatly improve any dull green salad.

 It's a matter of philosophy really.
 Does well-being come from eating better food or taking expensive products from pharmaceutical companies?
 You have to make your own calls.

-As for me an my family we will plant citrus trees, enjoy the fruit and by freezing lemon juice enjoy it for the whole year.
+As for me an my family we will plant citrus trees, enjoy the fruit and by freezing lemon juice have it for the whole year.

 Freezing lemon juice is so easy and an important step in evading frailty-syndrome; becoming old and losing your marbles long before your time.